mbazzo1993/project-library-app/README.md

 2. [X] Create:
   1. [X] Array to hold library objects
   2. [X] Function to store a new book into the array directly from user's input
+3. [X] Write a function to loop through the array and display each book on the page.